Assessor-County Clerk-Recorder: County Clerk-Recorder (1340P)

-The County Clerk-Recorder Division is responsible for providing direct services to the public, including recording and maintaining real property transactions, issuing vital records (e.g., birth and death certificates), issuing marriage licenses, performing wedding ceremonies, and processing fictitious business name statements as well as other professional registrations.
+The County Clerk-Recorder Division is responsible for providing direct services to the public, including recording and maintaining real property transactions, issuing vital records (e.g., birth, marriage, and death certificates), issuing marriage licenses, performing wedding ceremonies, and processing fictitious business name statements as well as notary and paraprofessional registrations.

 On a daily basis, staff receives 250-300 telephone calls, serves 100-200 walk-in customers, records approximately 600 land-transaction documents and issues approximately 50-100 certified certificates of vital records.
 Staff continues to cross-train in order to ensure proper coverage at each counter.

-The office offers twenty public workstations and easy access to searchable databases that immediately yield information, as well as historical microfilm and books that date back to 1856.
+The office offers twenty public workstations and easy access to searchable databases that immediately yield information.
 In addition, the County Clerk-Recorder is the official guardian of certain historical records for the County.
 These historical records include maps, land transaction books containing all grantor and grantee names, and microfilm of all recorded documents that date back to 1856.

 Electronic recording decreases the amount of time it takes to make records available to the public and streamlines the process greatly for the business sector.
 All vital records from 1966 to current are available electronically.

 Percent of Surveys Rating Services Good or Better Increased

 Number of Recorded Documents per Recorder Staff Member Remains Steady

 Percent of Documents Recorded Electronically

 In FY 2017-18 the percent of documents recorded electronically was 27%.
 The number of eRecordings has increased 49% from the previous fiscal year.
 Since the implementation of the eRecording middle-ware in 2016, document processing is faster and eRecording submissions are slowly increasing.